preciofishbone/OmniaDocsG2/blocks/page-feedback/index.rst

 .. image:: page-feedback-sent.png

-In Write mode a page author will the see the feedback, for example:
+In Write mode a page author will see the feedback, for example:

 .. image:: page-feedback-writemode.png